hiiamtin/go-vs-java/docs/api_specifications.md

 1. **API 5** must use proper database transactions
 2. All operations must be atomic - rollback on any failure
 3. Connection pooling must be configured
-4. Prepared statements should be used for queries
+4. GORM ORM operations must be used (no raw SQL)
 5. Transaction isolation level: READ COMMITTED
+6. Correlation ID middleware must be applied globally
+7. Table name overrides must be implemented (users, interaction_log)

 ### Implementation Notes
 - API 5 is the **primary performance metric** - Realistic Transaction
 - Other APIs are micro-benchmarks to isolate specific bottlenecks
-- All implementations must use the same database schema
+- All implementations must use same database schema and GORM ORM
 - Transaction handling must be equivalent across frameworks
 - Error responses should be consistent in format and timing
 - **Mac OS Single-Machine Setup:** Database hostname must be `db` not `localhost` to work with Docker networking
+- **GORM Benefits:** Type-safe operations, automatic struct mapping, consistent error handling
+- **Correlation ID:** Supports request tracing across all endpoints for enhanced debugging

 ## Testing Validation
 ### Success Criteria